fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+They say marriages are made in heaven;  but so are thunder and lightning.
+  Clint Eastwood

 Sapere aude!
 Have courage to use your own understanding.
-— Immanuel Kant
+ Immanuel Kant

 Loneliness is not the absence of people but the inability to express what is within us.
   para.
 Carl Jung